 FAQs by category

-What not to bring to Malaysia?
+What Not to Bring to Malaysia?
+Prohibited and Restricted Items

 When traveling to Malaysia, there are some items you should avoid bringing to ensure a smooth entry and stay: